rootstrap/blog/content/django-vs-flask.md

 - a built-in mailing system.

 ## Pitfalls
-- Tightly coupled with its toolset, Django is sort of difficult to use in combination with other tools (replacing the form library, for example).
+- Being tightly coupled with its toolset, Django can be difficult to use in combination with other tools, like replacing the form library, for example.
 - The default scaffolding, while not bad for small projects, does not scale without modification when trying to manage things such as multiple environments.
 - This functionality implements the Model View Template pattern but requires some effort to implement other architecture types with it.